Billionaire Profile

 1985

-Entered the Automotive Industry
+Entered the Automotive Business

 2025

-Sold The Herb Chambers Companies
+Sold the Herb Chambers Companies

 Philanthropy & Social Impact